vanshp968/VPC-Traffic-flow-and-security/README.md

 Network ACLs are like community policemen that secures my network at a subnet level.

-The difference between a security group and a network ACL is their scope i.e a security groups secures my network at resource level, while network ACLS secures my network at the subnet level.
+The difference between a security group and a network ACL is their scope i.e a _security groups_ secures my network at **resource level**, while _network ACLS_ secures my network at the **subnet level**.

 Having both network ACLs and security groups is a good security best practice because it creates a dual layer of security that makes sure inbound/outbound traffic go through at least two checks.